 Then it was time for the five-hour drive back to Huaraz along the shamefully bad main road through Huascarán National Park (though there were signs of road work about to begin, so fingers crossed that this trip might be faster and more pleasant soon).

 All in all, this trek was just the right combination of challenge and comfort for us with world-class scenery and all of our food, shelter, comfort, and safety expectations well met.

 Check out our drone video, below, for a gorgeous new perspective on the classic Santa Cruz trek.

 Trail tips for the Santa Cruz trek

 At these altitudes it gets cold the minute the sun goes down.
 On the other hand, at these altitudes the sun is blazing strong whenever it’s out.
 So, layers are the answer and don’t forget the sunscreen (minimum SPF 30) on anything exposed (that includes lips, ears, and hands).
-And speaking of altitude…do yourself a favor and allow at least a few days in Huaraz (or nearby and much more charming Caraz – we recommend Los Pinos Lodge) to acclimatize before you start any trek.
+And speaking of altitude…do yourself a favor and allow at least a few days in Huaraz (or in the nearby and much more charming town of Caraz where we recommend Casona Lara, formerly known as Los Pinos Lodge) to acclimatize before you start any trek.